 Hag matan torah, the festival of the gift of the Torah, is not formally a pilgrimage feast, but since it is celebrated the day after shavuot, in the days of the Temple it was always celebrated in Jerusalem.

 Visibly, our Father wanted matan torah to be celebrated each year in Jerusalem during the Temple era.
-He had commanded that three feasts be celebrated only in Jerusalem.
+He had commanded three pilgrimage feasts, to be celebrated only in Jerusalem Deut 12:5–6.
 This continued the remarkable pattern of threes in the Law and the Prophets that suggest something very three-ish about the one God of Israel.
 But he included shavuot, a mere agricultural festival, while excluding matan torah, Israel’s remembrance of Mt.
 Sinai.
 We may conclude that remembrance of Mt.
 Sinai was so important that our Father wanted it celebrated each year in Jerusalem, but that shavuot, the feast of the spring harvest, would be even more important for its remembrance of bread and wine, the sacrifice of Melchizedek, under whose appearance his Son would be with us always.